facebookresearch/spdl/docs/source/best_practice.rst

 implementation available by breaking down the implementation into

 * Iterator (or map) interface that returns paths instead of Tensors.
-* A helper function that loads the soure path into Tensor.
+* A helper function that loads the source path into Tensor.

 For example, the interface of a ``Dataset`` for image classification might look like the following.